Digital Media and Society BA

 The module will enable you to recognise social theory's potential to help make sense of persistent problems and challenges posed by social relations and conditions as well as to help envisage ways of addressing those problems and transforming the social world.

 A series of lectures will set out and scrutinises the conceptual configurations, inferences, and arguments presented in socio-theoretical writings.
-The corresponding series of seminars will provide an environment for you and your fellow students to collaborate in in-depth interpretations, analyses, and critical discussions of the course content and in honing your skills to reconstruct and compare a variety of socio-theoretical arguments - Understanding and challenging inequality: Sociological and policy debate
+The corresponding series of seminars will provide an environment for you and your fellow students to collaborate in in-depth interpretations, analyses, and critical discussions of the course content and in honing your skills to reconstruct and compare a variety of socio-theoretical arguments - Sociology of hope, community and social justice

 -